-PRINCIPLES P1
+P1 PRINCIPLES

-P1.1 PRINCIPLES
+P1.1 OVERVIEW

-- 1. The Principles of Scouting, as identified by the Founder, are that Scouts should serve God, act in consideration of the needs of others and develop and use their abilities to the betterment of themselves, their families, and the community in which they live. - The three principles are represented by a Code of Conduct, which characterises all members of the Movement, and are referred to as "Duty to God", "Duty to others" and "Duty to self".
+- 1. The Principles of Scouting, as identified by the Founder, are that Scouts should serve God, act in consideration of the needs of others and develop and use their abilities to the betterment of themselves, their families, and the community in which they live. - These three principles are characterised for all members of the Movement as "Duty to God", "Duty to others" and "Duty to self".